 Customers flying from London arrive in the very early hours of this morning.
 After a leisurely morning we head out on a sightseeing tour by bus and on foot.
-We learn about the main monuments and buildings of the city, take a walk through Oak Park and pay a visit to Osh Bazaar.
-We can enjoy the atmosphere of local life in the Bazaar, where we find fruit and vegetables as well as meat and dairy products, along with souvenirs and handicrafts.
-A former Silk Road settlement, Kyrgyzstan's capital is a young city starting life as a clay fort built by the Khan of Kokand in 1825 only to be destroyed by the Russians 43 years later.
+We learn about the main monuments and buildings of the city, and take a leisurely walk through Oak Park.
+A former Silk Road settlement, Kyrgyzstan's capital is a young city, starting life as a clay fort built by the Khan of Kokand in 1825 only to be destroyed by the Russians 43 years later.
 It was rebuilt in 1878 and it is from this time that Bishkek evolved.